El Cid (film): Filming

 Principal photography began November 14, 1960 at Sevilla Studios in Madrid, Spain.
 Filming was reported to spend at least four months of exterior shooting in Spain which would be followed by a final month of interior shooting at the Cinecittà Studios in Rome.

-Loren's scenes were shot first as her availability was initially for twelve weeks.
-Shooting lasted for eight hours a day as the production employed French hours.
+Loren's scenes were shot first, as her availability was initially for twelve weeks.
+Shooting lasted for eight hours a day, as the production employed French hours.
 By January 1961, her part was considerably expanded in response to the early dailies.
-Simultaneously, second-unit filming for the battle sequences were directed by Yakima Canutt.
-As filming had progressed, by December 1960, location shooting for action sequences were shot along the Guadarrama Pass.
+Simultaneously, second-unit filming for the battle sequences was directed by Yakima Canutt.
+As filming had progressed, by December 1960, location shooting for action sequences was shot along the Guadarrama Pass.
 Specifically for the film's second half, Heston suggested growing a gray-flecked beard and wearing a facial scar to showcase Don Rodrigo's battle scarring within the ten-year gap.

 With the film's first half nearly complete, shooting for the battle of Valencia was filmed on location in Peñíscola as the actual city had become modernized.
 For three months, hundreds of production design personnel constructed city walls to block off modern buildings.
 1,700 trained infantrymen were leased from the Spanish Army as well as 500 mounted riders from Madrid's Municipal Honor Guard.
 15 war machines and siege towers were constructed from historical artwork, and 35 boats were decorated with battlements to serve as the Moorish fleet.
 Tensions between Mann and Canutt rose as Mann sought to shoot the sequence himself.
-With the sequence nearly finished, Canutt spent three days filming pick-up shots, which would be edited within the longer, master shots that Mann had earlier shot.
+With the sequence nearly finished, Canutt spent three days filming pick-up shots, which would be edited within the longer, master shots that Mann had shot earlier.
 In his autobiography, Heston expressed his dissatisfaction with Mann's insistence on shooting the battle scenes himself, feeling Canutt was more competent and efficient.